tinkeros/TinkerOS/README.md

 ### Goals
 - Keep a TempleOS like look and feel while attempting to keep a fully TempleOS compatible API to the maximum extent possible.
 TinkerOS should always be able to compile and install TempleOS.
 - Be a fun playground OS that you can run on older machines 64-bit machines and do useful things with the serial and parallel ports.
-- Live USB boot images allow trying TempleOS/TinkerOS without having to install it.
-These also work on some systems lacking legacy storage support.
+- Live USB boot (use .img, not .iso files) allows booting TempleOS/TinkerOS to RAM disk to try it without having to install it on many machines.
+These even work on some systems lacking legacy storage support.
 The live boot version also contains utilities to help with baremetal installation on real hardware.
 - Cleanup some unfortunate language that was left in TempleOS.
 - Bring back some old TempleOS features and add new features, popular apps, and games.
 - Make higher resolutions easy to setup.